rdancer/rdancer-runpod-worker/README.md

       - after install has finished, connect via web terminal, and run: `curl -sSL https://raw.githubusercontent.com/rdancer/runpod-worker-comfy-actual/master/provisioning_script.sh | bash`
       - only then set COMFYUI_VENV = /workspace/environments/python/comfyui (this will reboot the instance)
     - (optionally) change WEB_USER and WEB_PASSWORD to something secure
+  - Deforum:
+    - Same as above, but:
+     - add the following to the WEBUI_ARGS: --api --deforum-api
+      - instead of COMFYUI_ENV, use WEBUI_VENV = /workspace/environments/python/webui
 3. Run the modified template, and wait for the installation to be over
   - verify that ComfyUI is working, by running the default workflow
   - save the default workflow in API mode `workflow_api.json` -- we will use this to test the serverless endpoint later